Sparser Johnson-Lindenstrauss Transforms: Code-Based Constructions

-\begin{remark}\RemarkName{easy-perm} \textup{It is also possible to use a code to specify the hash locations in \Figure{pictures}(b).
-In particular, let the $j$th entry of the $i$th column of the embedding matrix be the $j$th symbol of the $i$th codeword (which we call $h(i,j)$) in a weight-$s$ binary code of minimum distance $s - O(s^2/k)$ for $s \ge 2\eps^{-1}\log(1/\delta)$.
+\begin{remark}\RemarkName{easy-perm} \textup{It is also possible to use a code to specify the hash locations in the graph construction.
+In particular, let the $j$th entry of the $i$th column of the embedding matrix be the $j$th symbol of the $i$th codeword (which we call $h(i,j)$) in a weight-$s$ binary code of minimum distance $2s - O(s^2/k)$ for $s \ge 2\eps^{-1}\log(1/\delta)$.
 Define $\eta_{i,j,r}$ for $i,j\in[d], r\in[s]$ as an indicator variable for $h(i,r) = h(j,r) = 1$.
 Then, the error is again exactly as in \Equation{Zdef}.
-The Frobenius norm proof is identical, and the operator norm proof is nearly identical except that we have $k$ blocks in our block-diagonal matrix instead of $s$.
-Also, as in \Remark{random-code}, such a code can be shown to exist via the probabilistic method (the Chernoff bound can be applied using negative dependence, followed by a union bound) as long as $s = \Omega(\eps^{-1}\sqrt{\log(d/\delta)\log(1/\delta)})$.
-We omit the details since \Section{permutation} obtains better parameters. } \end{remark}
+Also, as in \Remark{code}, such a code can be shown to exist via the probabilistic method (the Chernoff bound can be applied using negative dependence, followed by a union bound) as long as $s = \Omega(\eps^{-1}\sqrt{\log(d/\delta)\log(1/\delta)})$.
+We omit the details since \Section{random-hashes} obtains better parameters. } \end{remark}

+\begin{remark}\RemarkName{random-code} \textup{ Only using \Equation{few-collisions}, it is impossible to improve our sparsity bound further.
+For example, consider an instantiation of the block construction in which \Equation{few-collisions} is satisfied.
+Create a new set of $\eta_{r,i}$ which change only in the case $r=1$ so that $\eta_{1,i} = 1$ for all $i$, so that \Equation{few-collisions} still holds.
+In our construction this corresponds to all indices colliding in the first chunk of $k/s$ coordinates, which creates an error term of $(1/s) \cdot \sum_{i\neq j} x_ix_j\sigma_{r,i}\sigma_{r,j}$.
+Now, suppose $x$ consists of $t = (1/2)\cdot\log(1/\delta)$ entries each with value $1/\sqrt{t}$.
+Then, with probability $\sqrt{\delta} \gg \delta$, all these entries receive the same sign under $\sigma$ and contribute a total error of $\Omega(t/s)$ in the first chunk alone.
+We thus need $t/s = O(\eps)$, which implies $s = \Omega(\eps^{-1}\log(1/\delta))$. } \end{remark}